gkcodez/gkcodez/README.md

 >
 > 🥰 Fell in love with hacking.
 Please don't ask me to hack facebook accounts though!
 >
 > 😎 Passion for developing software.
-At times, I switch on my developer mode!
+At times, I switch my developer mode ON!
 >
 > 👌 Python makes my life easier, unlike the one in the wild!
 >